 Previous studies and data also show that a potassium-rich diet helps lower blood pressure and reduce the risk of heart disease, according to Ragavendra Baliga, MD, a cardiologist at the Ohio State University Wexner Medical Center.
 “One analysis published in the Journal of American College of Cardiology in 2011 included data from 11 studies and 250,000 people,” Dr. Baliga says.
 “This study reported that an average increase of 1540 mg of dietary potassium per day is linked to a 21 percent reduced risk of stroke.”

-Previous studies have found that potassium can lower blood pressure, but this is among the first to investigate the mineral’s impact on artery health.
-According to experts, potassium improves your heart’s function by regulating your heartbeat, digesting carbohydrates, and building muscle.
+The University of Alabama study, however, is among the first to investigate the mineral’s impact on artery health.
+Getting enough potassium helps maintain a healthy heartbeat, according to Michelle Routhenstein, MS, RD, CDN, CDE, a preventative cardiology dietitian.
+“When potassium is deficient, low levels can cause heart arrhythmias and potentially impair blood flow to the brain, muscles, and organs,” she says.
+According to experts, potassium also improves your heart’s function by regulating your heartbeat, digesting carbohydrates, and building muscle.
 The combination of these perks could do wonders for your arteries, preventing heart disease and strokes down the road.

 More research is necessary—and bananas aren’t the only way to eat potassium